joe-robertson-mx/CypressCucumberMendixDemo/README.md

-Known issues:
+## Known issues:
-	• When reloading Mendix project, Cypress is often slow to refresh.
+	- When reloading Mendix project, Cypress is often slow to refresh.
 If you wait a minute it usually resolves itself.
 For this reason running headless always seems to fail.
-	• Timeout issues also on free tier of Mendix.
+	- Timeout issues also on free tier of Mendix.
 Pages seem to just fail to load in time.
 Increasing timeout does not fix issue.
-	• If you allow users to have multiple concurrent sessions, Cypress can make you run out of licenses and force rerun of project.
+	- If you allow users to have multiple concurrent sessions, Cypress can make you run out of licenses and force rerun of project.
-	• Selecting multiple items on a datagrid does not seem to be possible.
+	- Selecting multiple items on a datagrid does not seem to be possible.
 CTRL click does not work.
-	• Unsure yet how to target:
+	- Unsure yet how to target:
-		a.
-Elements with a tooltip
+		- Elements with a tooltip
-		b.
-Items that do not produce HTML elements (e.g. JS graphs)
+		- Items that do not produce HTML elements (e.g. JS graphs)

-Best practices:
+## Best practices:
-	• Store all file dependencies in cypress/fixtures
+	- Store all file dependencies in cypress/fixtures
-	• Build reusable steps as much as possible
+	- Build reusable steps as much as possible
-	• Name elements in Mendix to facilitate interaction
+	- Name elements in Mendix to facilitate interaction
-	• Clean up data as final step
+	- Clean up data as final step

-Essential additional documentation
+## Essential additional documentation
 Cypress cucumber preprocessor https://www.npmjs.com/package/cypress-cucumber-preprocessor Cypress https://docs.cypress.io/guides/getting-started/